ymohit1603/traycer.ai-assignment-web-version/SETUP_INSTRUCTIONS.md

 2. **"Failed to create index"**: Check your Pinecone configuration and API key
 3. **"GitHub authentication failed"**: Verify your GitHub OAuth app settings
 4. **"Search returns no results"**: Ensure your codebase has been properly indexed
+5. **"Webhook setup failed"**: Check repository permissions and OAuth scopes
+6. **"Webhook not receiving events"**: Verify NEXTAUTH_URL is publicly accessible
+7. **"Auto-sync not working"**: Check webhook status in the UI and processing logs

 ### Debug Mode